Fancy finally spills the tea about sleeping with Alexx Ekubo after 5 years

 “I Had to Lie It Was Great”: Fancy Opens Up on Finally Sleeping With Alexx After 5 Years, How He Cheated

-- Alexx Ekubo's ex fiancée Fancy has finally opened up on why she broke up with the actor as well as the other things they endured
+- Alexx Ekubo's ex-fiancée Fancy has finally opened up on why she broke up with the actor as well as the other things she endured

-- The model in a recent interview finally disclosed that she and Alexx slept together after five long years if dating and celibacy
+- The model in a recent interview disclosed that she and Alexx finally slept together after five long years of dating and celibacy

 - Fancy added that she didn't understand why the actor felt the need to tell everyone that they slept together